Best Express Entry Resource for Kenyan Software Developers with CLB 7 IELTS and CRS Under 480

 The Reference Letter Problem for Nairobi Tech Employers

 Tech companies in Nairobi — whether they are Safaricom Digital, Andela, Cellulant, M-Pesa Africa subsidiaries, or international employers with Nairobi offices — issue employment documentation in standard Kenyan HR formats.
-Those formats do not satisfy IRCC requirements.
+Those formats may not satisfy IRCC requirements when they omit the required employment details and duties.

 IRCC requires a reference letter on company letterhead with:

 The last item is the critical one.
 Kenyan employers typically omit duties descriptions entirely from employment letters.
-IRCC will reject a letter that lists your title, dates, and salary but provides no duty description.
-Your work experience points will not be credited, which invalidates the largest single component of your CRS score.
+A letter that lists your title, dates, and salary but provides no duty description may not establish the claimed work experience.
+Your work experience points may not be credited, which can affect a major component of your CRS score.

-For software developers, the duties description must align with NOC 21232's definition: analyzing systems requirements, designing and developing software components, reviewing and testing code, documenting development processes, providing technical guidance.
+For software developers, the duties description must include the NOC 21232 lead statement and a substantial number of its main duties, including all essential duties: analyzing systems requirements, designing and developing software components, reviewing and testing code, documenting development processes, providing technical guidance.
 The exact language in your reference letter does not need to match the NOC verbatim — but the activities must correspond to the definition.

 If your employer is unwilling to issue this format, a statutory declaration before a notary or commissioner of oaths is an alternative that IRCC sometimes accepts with a detailed Letter of Explanation.
 The guide includes both the reference letter template and the statutory declaration alternative.